 7. Improve Your Written Communication

 Take time to re-read what you’ve written.
 That simple step will save you a lot of unnecessary responses.
 Does your email say everything you want it to say?
+Are there any typos?
 Make sure nothing is open to interpretation or might otherwise create questions.